equipter/mfkey32v2/README.md

 2. Then on log level, adjust to `Debug`
 3. Scan your Mifare Classic and begin `read mifare classic` special action **(NOTE: you do not need to have found any keys you just need have a base .nfc file from the output)**
-4. Save your credential on the flipper and begin the card emulation using "detect reader"
+4. Save your credential on the flipper and begin the card emulation
 5. open your Flipper CLI
 [instructions for CLI](https://forum.flipperzero.one/t/cli-command-line-interface-examples/1874)
 link to [webcli](https://my.flipp.dev/)